BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 <p>French sculptor Bruno Catalano was born in Morocco in 1960.
 With his family, he immigrated to France at the age of 10.</p>

-<p>He later created a series of statues titled "Les Voyagers", which is French for "The Travelers".</p>
+<p>He later created a series of statues titled "Les Voyageurs", which is French for "The Travelers".</p>

 <p>Each statue is missing a piece of their body, symbolizing the piece of one's soul lost in the journey to another land.</p>